archesproject/arches-dev-training/slides/03-precourse-django.md

 You can update your database with these changes by running migrations:

-- create a new migration from your `models.py`
+- create a new migration from your models
 ```bash
 python manage.py makemigrations
 ```